-Title: BTS Early Childhood Research Intern
+Title: Early Childhood Research Intern

+We are looking for an intern, ideally Spanish speaking, we can collect data (using the Family and Provider/Teacher Relationship Quality (FPTRQ form) from a sample of Waterbury’s family and larger childcare centers.
+The organization (BTS) will coordinate the data collection.
 Once provider data is collected, the intern will enter and clean the data under supervision.
 The intern is expected to conduct a basic literature review on the impact of quality care, based on which he/she will write an outline for a report.

 Data analysis will be in collaboration with BTS’ director of research and development.
 The extent of the analysis will be based on the level of experience and comfort of the intern as well as on time available.
 The goal is to complete analysis after 6 weeks, leaving another two weeks to write the report.
 The remaining week of the internship will be used to present the report to the early care providers.